You must meet the timeframes when you make an enterprise agreement. If you miss the deadlines, we may not be able to approve it.

 The ‘NERR date’

-You must give all employees a Notice of Employee Representational Rights (NERR).
+When you make a single- enterprise agreement, you must give all employees a Notice of Employee Representational Rights (NERR).
 The deadline to do this is 14 days after the notification date.
 The NERR tells them they have the right to have a bargaining representative.
 The last date you gave the notice to your employees is the NERR date.
 Employees cannot start to vote until 21 clear days after the NERR date.

 See section 173(3) of the Fair Work Act.